saurabhdaware/projectman/README.md

 ProjectMan is a project manager command line tool to easily save/open your favorite projects right from command line in your favorite text editor.

 Are you lazy to 'cd Desktop/projects/react/coolsite' and then open the folder in your favorite text editor?
-Add your favorite projects using `projectman add` and open them anytime you want using `projectman open`
+Add your favorite projects using `pm add` and open them anytime you want using `pm open`

 ---